harshbg/PUBG-Game-Data-Analysis/README.md

 ## General info

 The goal of the study was to learn data analysis using various big data tools.
-The professor had allowed us to select the dataset of own choice to analyze.
+The professor had allowed us to select the dataset of our own choice to analyze.
-All the members of our team were a great fan of PUBG mobile game and the game develeoper had released the data recently on Kaggle.
+All the members of our team were a great fan of PUBG mobile game and the game developer had recently released the dataset on Kaggle.
 So we decided to take it up for our project, that way we also have an analytics edge when playing the game.

 ## Screenshots
 ![Example screenshot](./img/Capture.PNG)